 Further travel advice

-IMPORTANT: Please see the official Government advice for travellers to the UK at https://www.gov.uk/government/publications/coming-to-the-uk/faster-travel-through-the-uk-border
+IMPORTANT: Please see the official Government advice for travelers to the UK.

-For the latest COVID-19 rules for travel, please see Gov.uk
+For the latest COVID-19 rules for travel, please see the Gov website.

 In MyHope you will see a number of blue boxes linking you to a variety of services and information - the one you will use to register is SRM (Student Records Management).
 Please click on the link to the 'Registration and Fee Task' to complete the registration process.

 IMPORTANT: In SRM you will find a task for uploading a photo for your ID card – please remember to do this before you travel or there will be a delay in you receiving your ID card on arrival.